TannerBarcelos/Spendaro/CONTRIBUTING.md

 ### Running the app

-1. Create a `.env` file in the root of the project and add the following variables:
+1. Create a `.env` file in the `docker` directory and add the following variables:
 ```bash
 POSTGRES_USER=
 POSTGRES_PASSWORD=